 Christian Boarding School for Girls Who are Struggling

-Lakeland Grace Academy is a residential home and school specifically designed for girls who are struggling with life controlling issues.
+Lakeland Girls Academy is a residential home and school specifically designed for girls who are struggling with life controlling issues.
 LGA student residences, kitchen/dining and school are located in a 10,000 square foot home-like facility on acreage nestled in a middle class community.
 There are ample areas for physical activities on the property, an inter-campus athletic department, and a screened-in pool.
 Lakeland employs fifteen female team members and counselors, each with the appropriate education and experience suited for their roles.

 Teen Challenge provides a safe haven for adolescents who have sought to fill the void in their hearts, only to reap destructive consequences in its place.
 Our program provides an opportunity for each student to refocus and assess her life decisions and allows her the opportunity to choose the abundant life Christ has to offer.
 In the process, the student is taught indispensable lessons of strong work ethics, team work, patience, diligence, determination, communication, submission and motivation, to name a few.